Simulating Social Networks

 pop_star(pop)Given a population, randomly select one person to be a pop star, whose opinion is now seen by the whole world.
 Returns the new population.

 Remember that your fourth network option should be your own idea.
-You can use functions from opinion_helper to help generate your network, but your own code should add at least one person and their connections, or some friendship connections should manually be added.
+You can use functions from opinion_helper.py to help generate your network, but your own code should add at least one person and their connections, or some friendship connections should manually be added.

 Getting User Choice via Command Line Arguments